Using with implies tables to have a one-to-many relationship.

 authorId: integer('author_id').notNull().references(() => users.id),

-However, in your seeding script, you’re attempting to generate 3 (many
+However, in your seeding script, you’re attempting to generate 3 (many) users for one post.

 posts: {